kwilteam/docs/docs/kuneiform/sql-as-understood-by-kwil/scalar-functions.md

 The abs(X) function returns the absolute value of the numeric argument X. Abs(X) returns NULL if X is NULL.
 Abs(X) returns 0.0 if X is a string or blob that cannot be converted to a numeric value.
 If X is the integer -9223372036854775808 then abs(X) throws an integer overflow error since there is no equivalent positive 64-bit two complement value.

+### address(_X_)

+The address(X) function returns the wallet address of a [`@caller`](../dml.md/#using-contextual-variables-in-actions) blob.
+It will preserve the address format (e.g. EVM, NEAR, etc.) of the originating caller's native chain.

 ### coalesce(_X,Y,..._)

-The coalesce() function returns a copy of its first non-NULL argument, or NULL if all arguments are NULL.
+The coalesce(X,Y...) function returns a copy of its first non-NULL argument, or NULL if all arguments are NULL.
 Coalesce() must have at least 2 arguments.

 ### error(_X_)